 Venetian Macau Poker Room

 Opinions on this casino are diverse.
-They have just a few no limit Texas Hold’em tables (with 10/25 HKD limits), which allows spectators to follow any games held there closely.
+They have just a few no limit Texas Hold’em tables (with 10/25 HKD blinds), which allows spectators to follow any games held there closely.
 Poker players who choose this poker room are said to be passive and rash – a perfect combination for someone looking for easy prey.

 StarWorld Poker Room